Hackathon-FT-2024/BeatTheBugs-Hackathon/CoPhaClient/README.md

-# Boilerplate-Nextjs-FT
+# CoPha - Frontend

-This is a boilerplate built for Next.js.
+CoPha is a web app for exploring and managing dietary supplements.
+Built using **React.js**, it provides a clean, responsive interface for users to browse, filter, and view detailed product information.

 ## Prerequisites